nickjalbert/design_docs/abstractions.rst

 Footnotes
 =========

-.. [#train-method]: This method signature is probably over-simplified.
+.. [#train_method] : This method signature is probably over-simplified.
 A trainer might need access to the environment (or environment class), the policy itself, recent observations, etc